Logs

 Examine logs

-Access these from the browser window to which you ported the services.
+Open the logs in the browser window where you forwarded the services.

 Mission Control collects logs that running containers produce and static log file locations and makes them available in a common location within the UI.
 For a cluster of up to 500 nodes and 90 days of stored logs, query responses should return within 100 ms for a query spanning the previous hour with a pod name label or value.